void-land/vscode-installer/README.md

 ## Notes

-- For Flatpak users, please refer to the specific instructions for Flatpak version management.
+- For Flatpak users, you can install Visual Studio Code from [Flathub](https://flathub.org/apps/details/com.visualstudio.code).
+- For manual download, you can get the Debian package from the [official Visual Studio Code website](https://code.visualstudio.com/Download).

 ## Disclaimer